clearwater/stdiogrpc/README.md

 Using this library, a host process can create bidirectional communication over gRPC with a child process, providing the basic mechanism for dynamic loading of plugins.
 It differs from Hashicorp's very mature [go-plugin library](https://github.com/hashicorp/go-plugin) in that it uses stdio for interprocess communication.

-Much of the heavy lifting is done by hashicorp's [yamux](https://github.com/hashicorp/yamux), which supports multiple connections over a single transport channel.
+Much of the heavy lifting is done by Hashicorp's [yamux](https://github.com/hashicorp/yamux), which supports multiple connections over a single transport channel.

 ## Why stdio?